 SCTHS students will be placed in In-School Suspension on the SCTHS campus as deemed necessary by the GCCISD Student Code of Conduct.
 ISS will be designated by the administration for behaviors that do not reflect the expectations of the workplace.
-When placed in ISS, students are required to report directly to the Front office in the morning; leave their cell phone in the office to eliminate distractions; expected to complete work; will be taken to lunch at the appropriate time and will eat in the ISS room.
+When placed in ISS, students are required to report directly to the ISS room in the morning; leave their cell phone with the teacher to eliminate distractions; expected to complete work; will be given a lunch at the appropriate time and will eat in the ISS room.